XSockets/XSockets.NET-4.0/README.md

 #XSockets.NET 4 - Documentation

-This section covers server and cliens API´s for XSockets.NET
+This section covers server and client API´s for XSockets.NET

 ##Introduction